dustinpfister/blog_posts/_posts/canvas-position.md

 So another thing about canvas position is how to go about getting the mouse pointer position when clicking on a canvas element.
 There is a need to get the canvas element relative position of the point that was clicked, or touched, rather than the browser window relative position.
 So this is another canvas position related topic that will come up now and then when working out a canvas project.
 I have wrote a whole other [post on this topic of canvas relative mouse position](/2020/03/04/canvas-get-point-relative-to-canvas/), that post might be a better read when it comes to getting into this topic in detail.
 However I will be touching base on the basic of this one here.

-The canvas element relative position of a mouse click, touch start, or similar event can be achieved with the use of the [getBoundingCLientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) method.
-This is a useful method that can be used to get values that can be used to adjust the window relative x and y position that is gained from the e.clientX, and e.clientY properties of a mouse event object to a canvas relative position.
+The canvas element relative position of a mouse click, touch start, or similar event can be obtained with the use of the [getBoundingCLientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) method of the event target element which in this case out be the canvas element.
+This is a useful method that can be used to get values that can be used to adjust the window relative x and y position that is gained from the e.clientX, and e.clientY properties of a mouse event object, or the equivalent object properties than can be from in touch event arrays, to a canvas relative position.

 Something like this might be a good example of that when it just comes to mouse events at least.